Skip to content

 Stock Up on Non-Perishable Food and Water

-Keep enough food and water for each person and pet in your family.
+Plan ahead with enough supplies for each family member, and don’t forget pets.
 The Weather Channel recommends at least three days’ worth.
 For water, that means about 3 gallons per person or pet.

 Seal Up Windows and Doors